 A Noticeable Leak

-The most frequent cause of failure of residential water heaters is a leak from the tank.
+The most common cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you presumably have a leak.
 And if your water heater resides in your attic or above the first floor, the potential for catastrophic damage rises.
-If you find that your water heater is leaking, call the experts immediately.
-Even a minor leak can expand fast and cause pricey damage to your home.
+If you notice your water heater is leaking, call the experts immediately.
+Even a minor leak can escalate fast and cause expensive damage to your home.

 Not Enough Hot Water Available

-If you’re getting zero, or very little, hot water out of your tap, the problem could be the pilot light on your water heater unit.
-If you’re not familiar with how to investigate the pilot light, call in the experts to address the problem.
+If you’re getting zero, or very little, hot water out of your tap, the issue could be the pilot light on your water heater unit.
+If you’re not confident how to investigate the pilot light, call in the experts to address the problem.

 Water is Too Hot or Too Cold

-If your running water is either too hot or too cold, there is a strong chance that you have the incorrect size water heater to accommodate your living space and the number of people depending on hot water in your home.
-If a gas water heater is undersized, the system will fail in a shorter period of time.
+If your running water is either too hot or too cold, there is a good chance that you have the incorrect size water heater to accommodate your living space and the number of people relying on hot water in your home.
+If a gas water heater is undersized, the system will deteriorate in a shorter period of time.

 Age of Your Water Heater

-The Service Experts Plumbing Team can help by fixing leaks, installing low-flow fixtures and consulting with you on possible energy-efficient upgrades.
-And if you decide it isn’t cost-effective to have a repair done, Service Experts can recommend a new water heater that will meet your household demands and work within your budget.
+The BW/Cook Service Experts Plumbing Team can help by fixing leaks, installing low-flow fixtures, and consulting with you on possible energy-efficient upgrades.
+And if you discover it isn’t cost-effective to have a repair done, our Experts can recommend a new water heater that will meet your household demands and work within your budget.
 Options include ENERGY STAR®-rated traditional tank water heaters or energy-efficient tankless water heater units.
 No matter the type of system you have, if you’ve neglected your water heater, call the experts at 574-218-6404 or request an appointment online.